The history of

 1978 — The final addition to the YMCA building was completed in 1978 and consisted of an Olympic gymnasium, new handball and squash courts were created, and some improvements made to existing facilities.

 2007 — Alas, the YMCA’s time at the corner of Murray and George Streets came to a close as everything was packed up and moved to a new location.
 Effectively closing a chapter in the life of this historical building.

 2017 — The year that signifies the rebirth of a true local icon.
-As luxury condo-style rental suites breathe new life into the historic YMCA Building in downtown Peterborough.
+As condo-style rental suites breathe new life into the historic YMCA Building in downtown Peterborough.